techidaily/site-sound-issues/source/_posts/dealing-with-silent-laptops-fixing-the-lack-of-sound-issue.md

 ![](https://images.drivereasy.com/wp-content/uploads/2021/01/cache.png)
 4. Wait for the process to complete.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HSFNIAYChbA?si=4TIlsUrYmY5vP2il" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Once you verify that all the cache files are in a normal state, please launch Dota 2 and check if your mic is working properly this time.
 In case the problem persists, you can move on to the next fix.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f3PFn06LijE?si=zHrmlTOzrKxXe-k4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 6: Restart the Windows Audio service